HugoMVale/polykin/docs/index.md

 # Welcome to PolyKin

 `PolyKin` is an open-source polymerization kinetics library for Python.
-It is still in its infancy, but some modules are already in a functional state:
+It is still at an early development stage, but the following modules can already be used:

 - [x] distributions
 - [ ] copolymerization